Finite free convolutions of polynomials: Real Rootedness of the Asymmetric Additive Convolution

 The first is elementary. \begin{claim} If $p (x) \in \RRneg$, then the polynomial $f (x,y) = p (xy)$ is Hurwitz stable. \end{claim} \begin{proof} If both $x$ and $y$ have positive real part, then $xy$ cannot be a nonpositive real, and thus cannot be a root of $p$. \end{proof}

-The second is essentially a result of Borcea and \Branden.
-It's proof is identical to that of Proposition 3.4 in \cite{BBLeeYang1}. \dan{Can we find some place where this is actually stated and proved?} \begin{proposition}[Polarization] Let
+The second tool is the following result of Borcea and \Branden, which is a consequence of Corollary 5.9 of \cite{branden2007polynomials}. \dan{so, why do we cite this instead of the result?} \begin{proposition}[Polarization] Let